 - 1. Routers and the Workshops participants.
 This workshop is laid out such that a group of two students will operate a single router.
 14 routers generally imply at least 28 participants.
 For workshops with larger numbers of participants, groups of three should configure a single router.
 The Workshop Instructors will divide the routers amongst the workshop participants.
 In the following notes, a "router team" refers to the group assigned to one particular router. - 2.
-Router Hostname.
-Each router will be named according to the table location, Router1, Router2, Router3, etc. Documentation and labs will also refer to Router1 as R1.
-At the router prompt, first go into enable mode, then enter "config terminal", or simply "config" by itself:
+Introducing the lab.
+This workshop uses Cisco IOS routers running IOS, but on the Dynamips systems Dynamips translates the Cisco 7200 router PowerPC processor instructions in IOS to those of the host system, allowing Cisco IOS images, and therefore network configurations, to be run on a host PC system (usually Linux or MacOS based).